-The Alternative 3 (Option C) Corridor does not cross any designated 100-year floodplain as shown on Figure 4.eS.
+The Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor do not cross any designated 100-year floodplain as shown on Figure 4.eS and Figure 4.eaS, respectively.
 The 100-year floodplain and floodway were identified using Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Maps (FIRM).
 The flood fringe is identified as those areas within the floodplain but outside the floodway.